 My name is Steve Knight, and I’m passionate about media, technology, and the future of faith.
-I’m co-founder of Transform Network, a contemplative missional activism network, and I currently serve as Pastor of Social Justice and Activism for Missiongathering Charlotte (Disciples of Christ).
+I’m co-founder of Transform Network, a contemplative missional activism network, and I currently serve as Operations Manager for Repairers of the Breach, led by Rev. Dr. William J. Barber II.

 “[Steve Knight] is a luminary, if you will, in the emergent world of Christianity.”

 2013 – 2016: I served as Director of Marketing and Sales for Chalice Press, a small independent progressive Christian publisher, historically affiliated with the Christian Church (Disciples of Christ) denomination.
 In this role, I had the opportunity to work closely with amazing authors such as Rev. William Barber, Frank Schaefer, Sharon Watkins, and many others.

 2011 – 2013: I served full-time as a leadership development consultant for Hope Partnership for Missional Transformation, part of the Christian Church (Disciples of Christ) denomination.
 I helped recruit new emergent missional (“outside the box”) church planters, as well as helped to develop “The Journey” program for existing churches seeking revitalization.

 2010: I spent a year doing social media marketing for Halogen, a socially conscious cable TV network, as well as other freelance clients.

 2006 – 2009: I served as International Communication Coordinator of SIM (Serving In Mission), a global Christian mission organization.
 During my time with SIM, I had the opportunity to travel to Africa twice (Senegal and Kenya), the UK three times, Canada once, and Asia three times (Singapore, Thailand, and Korea).